lextudio/sharpsnmplib/readme.txt

 Source Code Notice

-The #SNMP source code (for SharpSnmpLib.dll) is released under Less GPL 2.1.
+The #SNMP Library source code (for SharpSnmpLib*.dll) is released under Less GPL 2.1.

-The MIB Browser Demo for #SNMP source code (Browser.exe) is released under MIT/X11 License.
+The #SNMP MIB Browser source code (Browser.exe) is released under MIT/X11 License.

-The MIB Compiler Demo for #SNMP source code (Compiler.exe and related) is released under MIT/X11 License.
+The #SNMP MIB Compiler source code (Compiler.exe and related) is released under MIT/X11 License.

 Other demo source code is released in public domain.